Everstorm1/BetterDiscord_AutoInstaller/README.md

 # How-to-use:
-There are 2 folders that are important for you.
-In the betterDiscord_ASAR folder you need to put the betterdiscord.asar file that you want to inject into discord (you can get it from the official BetterDiscord GitHub Repo here https://github.com/BetterDiscord/BetterDiscord/releases)
-The second folder is **finder_TXT** where you **MUST** add your username to the path in the second line!
+Locate the *finder_TXT* folder and open the *finder.txt* file.
+Here you **MUST** add your username to the path in the second line!
 Otherwise the installer will NOT work!
+Here you can also select whether the program should automatically update BetterDiscord aswell or if it should only inject the betterdiscord.asar you manually chose (There is already a *betterdiscord.asar* file in the *betterDiscord_ASAR* folder that you can replace if you want a specific version).
+So choose either *true* or *false* in line 5 of the *finder.txt* file.

+(If you want to manually select a .asar file you can get them here: https://github.com/BetterDiscord/BetterDiscord/releases)

-After doing this you can start the BetterDiscordAutoInjector.exe which will inject BetterDiscord automatically into the selected path.
-The .exe needs to be in the same directory as the finder_TXT, betterDiscord_ASAR and index_JSON folders, otherwise it will NOT work.
+After doing this you can start the autoinstaller.exe which will inject BetterDiscord automatically into the selected path and, depending on what you selected, update BetterDiscord beforehand.
+The .exe needs to be in the same directory as the finder_TXT, betterDiscord_ASAR and index_JSON folders, otherwise it will **NOT** work.
-For easier use I recommend making a shortcut to the .exe
+For easier use I recommend making a shortcut to the autoinstaller.exe to your desktop for example.

 # What it does:
-With the BetterDiscordAutoInjector.exe the .asar file will be automatically injected in the chosen path into the newest version of Discord.\
+With the autoinstaller.exe the .asar file will be automatically injected in the chosen path into the newest version of Discord.\
-If BetterDiscord is already injected: nothing will happen and the program terminates.\
+If BetterDiscord is already injected and up to date: nothing will happen and the program terminates.\
 If BetterDiscord is not already injected: Discord will be closed and BetterDiscord injected, you can then reopen Discord.

 > [!IMPORTANT]
-> Discord will NOT be reopened after injection by the BetterDiscordAutoInjector.exe, you will need to do that manually. \
+> Discord will NOT be reopened after injection by the autoinstaller.exe, you will need to do that manually. \
 > The autoInstallerPLUS.cpp in the prototype folder however WILL reopen Discord after injection.
 But since the code still contains bugs I left it out of the current version of the installer.
 Read the prototype section on how to make it work if you wish to try.